 Playing recreational softball with herniated disc leg pain

-A herniated disc in the lumbar spine (lower back) can cause pain and symptoms that radiate into the leg and sometimes even the foot.
-Because a herniated disc often develops gradually with the aging of the spine, the symptoms may begin as minor and gradually increase over time.
-However, high-impact sports and activities can increase a person’s risk for developing this condition due to the constant bending, twisting and repetitive motions that may wear down a disc in the spine.
+A herniated disc in the lumbar (lower) spine can cause pain and symptoms that radiate into the lower body, including the legs and feet.
+Because a herniated disc often develops gradually with the aging of the spine, the symptoms may begin as minor aches or irritation and gradually increase over time.
+If leg pain related to a herniated disc becomes serious enough, it can begin to interfere with your ability to play sports such as softball.

 Development of a herniated disc and leg pain

-A herniated disc with leg pain develops when damaged disc material seeps into the spinal canal and irritates, or compresses, a nerve root that sends pain signals to the buttocks or leg.
-A herniated disc can develop from sudden strenuous movement, repetitive strain on the discs (as with swinging a softball bat or bending to field a ground ball), or as a natural result of the natural aging process, but factors like injury and repetitive movements can contribute.
+A herniated disc with leg pain develops when damaged disc material pushes into the spinal columns and compresses a nerve that sends pain signals to the buttocks or leg.
+A herniated disc generally develops as a result of the natural aging process, but factors like injury and repetitive movements can contribute.

-- Get a proper diagnosis and clearance from a doctor before participating in any strenuous physical activity.
+- Get clearance from a doctor before participating in any strenuous physical activity.

-- Work with an athletic trainer to develop a pregame stretching routine geared toward your specific symptoms.
+- Work with an athletic trainer or physical therapist to develop a pregame stretching routine geared toward your specific symptoms.